Ellezique/Artize-/README.md

         password: xxxxxxxx
         host: localhost
         port: 5432
-- Setup the database and populate presetdata from the seeds file by running the following commands in terminal:
+- Setup the database and populate preset data from the seeds file by running the following commands in terminal:
     $`rails db:reset`

     $`rails db:migrate`

     $`rails db:seed`

+Note that the application seed file does not include images.
+You need to add these manually in the app but you can edit the artworks entries.
+You may also wish to set up your own cloudinary account and add your credentials to the app.

 #### Confirm proper installation and setup
 - Start your server by running: